 [Annual feature.
-This is the fifth time I've noted it here.
-Aphid Day in 2010 was the first of Oct; in 2011 it was the end of Oct; in 2012 the first of Oct; in 2013 it's the last part of Oct; now in 2014 the end of Sept.
-This summer was unusually hot, so I'm not surprised to find an unusual Aphid Day.... but the early-late alternation continues.
-Leads me to speculate that these aphids have a two-year life cycle in some way.]
+This is the sixth time I've noted it here.
+Aphid Day in 2010 was the first of Oct; in 2011 it was the end of Oct; in 2012 the first of Oct; in 2013 it's the last part of Oct; in 2014 the end of Sept; now in 2015 end of Sept again.]

 Every year in Spokane the end of summer is marked by the swarming of tiny white-winged flies.